Matts966/alphasql/README.md

 docker run -it --rm -v `pwd`:/home:Z matts966/alphasql:latest pipeline_type_checker ./samples/sample1.dot
 ```

-Commands are installed in PATH.
+Commands are installed in the PATH of the image.

 ## Extract DAG from SQL set